Prostitution in Oceania: Norfolk Island

 Previously a self-governing Australian territory, the Norfolk Island Applied Laws Ordinance 2016 applied Australian federal law and the state laws of New South Wales to Norfolk Island.

 Prostitution is legal and regulated.
 Brothels need to registered and are regulated.
 Soliciting is restricted with certain areas, such as near schools and churches, prohibited.

 New Zealand

-In 2003, the New Zealand Prostitution Reform Act decriminalized sex work.
+Although prostitution in itself had never been illegal, in 2003, the New Zealand Prostitution Reform Act legalised solicitation, brothel keeping, and other offences related to sex work.
 Prostitution (sex work), brothel keeping, living off the proceeds of someone else's prostitution and street solicitation are legal in New Zealand.
 Brothels need to be registered.
 The use of condoms is mandatory.
 Coercion of sex workers is illegal.

 Often, when other countries discuss their future prostitution policy, the "New Zealand Model" is put forward as an example of decriminalisation.
 Now that sex work is legal, New Zealand has begun to actively work to tear down stigmas and make sex work a safe option.